 - HUGS – Chest pad that is available only from Britax that reduces the child's forward momentum in the event of an accident.

 - Integrated Steel Bars – Advanced safety system that provides a stronger connection to the vehicle, and minimizes the chances of the seat flexing forward.

-- SafeCells – Special cells that are located in the base of the car seat.
-These Cells compress during an accident to drop the child’s center of gravity to absorb and prevent forward motion of the seat.
+- SafeCells – Special cells that are located in the base of the car seat; these cells compress during an accident to drop the child's center of gravity to absorb and prevent the forward motion of the seat.

 - Side Impact Protection – Uses a combination of a deep, rigid shell on the sides of the seat that are filled with energy-absorbing foam to provide better protection against head and chest injuries during side impacts.

 - Built-In Lock Offs – Locking mechanisms that are built into the seat belt paths to provide a snug, secure fit when using the car safety belts to secure the car seat.

 - Quick-Adjust Harness.
 This Britax features a harness that allows for quick and easy adjustment with ten different positions to allow for the best fit for each child.
 The five-point harness system is designed to be tangle-free and does not require rethreading for adjustments or cleaning.
 The buckle system also has two adjustment options to allow for optimal fit, while the EZ-Buckle prevents it from slipping under the child when putting him or her in the vehicle.

 This car seat includes both the anti-slip base and lower LATCH connectors that make a clicking sound when installed properly and includes a pull strap to ensure the tightest fit.
 Once the base is installed using LATCH, parents can simply push a button to release the car seat from the base.
 The base features IsoFit, which provides a protective and non-slip grip on the seat of the car to prevent the seat from slipping or sliding when putting your child in, and during an accident.